Owned By: Town of Plymouth

 Hours: Dawn to Dusk

-Parking: Parking available at Nelson Memorial Park, Cordage Park, at the end of Hedge Road, and also along Atlantic Ave.
+Parking: Parking available at Nelson Memorial Park, Cordage Park, at the end of Hedge Road, at the Holmes Reservation, and also along Atlantic Ave.

 Trail Difficulty: Easy

 Ocasional benches.
 Pet waste and trash receptacles.
 Geocache location.

 ADA Access: Yes